RemyG/remyg.ovh/blog/_posts/2018-05-13-sending-temperature-data-from-esp8266-to-mqtt.md

   - IoT
   - domotics
   - MQTT
+description: Collect and send IoT data from an ESP8266 board over MQTT.
 ---

 Following my previous article, I'll explain how to send the temperature data captured by a sensor connected to an ESP8266 to an MQTT server via WiFi, so it can be stored in an InfluxDB database, displayed as a graph, used on your [home assistant](https://www.home-assistant.io/) installation,...